Filtu: History

 The Somali People's Democratic Party observed its eleventh anniversary of its founding in Filtu in July 2009, where numerous improvements to the infrastructure of the Liben Zone were announced.

 Demographics

 Based on figures from the Central Statistical Agency of Ethiopia published in 2005, Filtu has an estimated total population of 11,738 of whom 3,496 are men and 8,242 women.
 The 1997 census reported this town had a total population of 5,518 of whom 3,135 were men and 2,383 women.
-The largest ethnic group reported in this town was the Degodi ana KaRanle isbishal Gidir anda Saxawle Somali clan (98.26%).
+The largest ethnic group reported in this town was the Hawadle and Degodi Somali clan (98.26%).

 Ecology

 Filtu is a historical location of habitat for the endangered African wild dog, Lycaon pictus, whose local survival is in question due to the ongoing encroachment on habitat by the expanding human population.